MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 >
     }
 >
-> - 1 We are renaming the 'Return' button on the keyboard to 'Next'.
+> - 1: We are renaming the 'Return' button on the keyboard to 'Next'.
 For our app it makes more sense from a user experience perspective that you most likely
 > want to move on to the next input field after entering the title.
 We can handle this in the `UITextFieldDelegate` soon.
-> - 2 Set the `titleTextField` delegate.
+> - 2: Set the `titleTextField` delegate.
 We will implement the delegate as a class extension as we did with our Table View Delegate.

 Time to set our edit flag status based upon the note content.

-##First Responder
+#First Responder

 > [action]
 > Modify `func displayNote` as follows: